bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Converting Projects
 -------------------

-If the project format version changes with a new Axon.ivy release, then old projects will show an error marker, describing them as *out of date* or having an invalid version.
-This can happen, when the technical format for Axon.ivy projects changes with a new Axon.ivy release (e.g. the way how some artifacts are stored may be changed, new artifacts may be introduced, etc.). :
+If the project format version changes with a new Axon Ivy release, then old projects will show an error marker, describing them as *out of date* or having an invalid version.
+This can happen, when the technical format for Axon Ivy projects changes with a new Axon Ivy release (e.g. the way how some artifacts are stored may be changed, new artifacts may be introduced, etc.). :